Principality of Serbia (early medieval): Religion

 Petar Gojniković (r.
 892–917) was evidently a Christian prince.
 Christianity presumably was spreading in his time.
 Also, since Serbia bordered Bulgaria, Christian influence—and perhaps missionaries—came from there.
 This would increase during the twenty-year peace.
 The previous generation (Mutimir, Strojimir and Gojnik) had Slav names, but the following (Petar, Stefan, Pavle, Zaharija) had Christian names, an indication of strong Byzantine missions to Serbia, as well as to the Slavs of the Adriatic coast, in the 870s.

-The Bulgarian annexation of Serbia in 924 was important for the future direction of the Serbian church.
+The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, mentions that the Episcopy of Ras belonged to the Bulgarian autocephal church during the time of Peter I (927–969) and Samuel of Bulgaria (977–1014).
+It is considered that it was possibly founded by the Bulgarian emperor, or it is the latest date when could have been integrated to the Bulgarian Church.
+If previously existed, it probably was part of the Bulgarian metropolis of Morava, but certainly not of Durrës.
+If it was on the Serbian territory, seems that the Church in Serbia or part of the territory of Serbia became linked and influenced by the Bulgarian Church between 870 and 924.
+Anyway, the church would have been protected by Bulgarian controlled forts.
 By then, at the latest, Serbia must have received the Cyrillic alphabet and Slavic religious text, already familiar but perhaps not yet preferred to Greek.

 Notable early church buildings include the Monastery of Holy Archangel Michael on Prevlaka, built in the beginning of the 9th century, on the location of older churches of three-nave structure with three apses to the East, dating from the 3rd and 6th centuries, Bogorodica Hvostanska (6th century) and Church of Saints Peter and Paul.